mottJohn/EMFAC/README.md

 The inputs of the library should be in a standard format.
 Therefore, table schema is defined first, and the logic of generating output tables will be presented.

+# Template for Traffic Consultant
+Currently, the format of subconsultant's submission is not computer friendly.
+In fact, there are mutiple tables joined together as one large table.

+It is suggested the traffic consultant should follow the format below:
+1. A table to store vehicle breakdown in Percent (The assuption of such table is vehice breakdown is a variable of time and road id only)
+    * Road ID
+    * Hour
+    * Vehicle breakdown for each vehicle types

+2. A table to store average speed (The assumption of such table is vehicle breadown is a variable of time and road id only)
+    * Road ID
+    * Hour
+    * Year in multiindex (After flattening should be Year and average speed in column)

+3. A table to store VEH (The assumption of such table is VEH is a variable of road id, hour, year, and direction only)
+    * Road ID
+    * Hour
+    * Year, and direction in multiindex (after flatterning should be Year, and direction, and VEH in columns)

+4. A table to store HV (HV is a variable to Road ID and Hour only)
+    * Road ID
+    * Hour
+    * HV%

 # Table Schema

 1. A table to store basic road information (From traffic consultant)